 Mary D’Alimonte is a public health professional with a background in human biology, social anthropology and nutrition.

-As a program officer on the nutrition team at R4D, she specializes in nutrition resource tracking and financing analytics, working at both global and country levels.
+As a senior program officer on the nutrition team at R4D, she specializes in nutrition resource tracking and financing analytics, working at both global and country levels.
 She was a technical lead in R4D’s work on the Global Investment Framework for Nutrition, a partnership between R4D, the World Bank and 1000 Days to assess the global financing potential and other necessary resources to achieve global nutrition targets.
 She works with colleagues to develop standardized and sustainable methods to track resources for nutrition across stakeholders and sectors to support taking cost-effective interventions to scale.

 Before joining R4D in 2014, Ms. D’Alimonte conducted global health and nutrition research in Bangladesh with the BRAC School of Public Health; in Ethiopia with the Yale Global Health Leadership Institute on access and quality of primary health care; and in India, where she carried out primary research on infant and young child feeding behaviors in a Mumbai urban slum.